 Teaching California offers schools and teachers classroom-ready resources designed to engage students in exciting and inspiring investigations of the past.

-Funded by a grant from the California State Department of Education, the California Historical Society (CHS) worked with the California History-Social Science Project (CHSSP) to create Teaching California, an innovative, free, online resource of instructional materials to support the implementation of California’s History-Social Science Framework.
-Made for teachers in classrooms across the state, this program is designed to improve student reading, writing, and critical thinking, while inspiring them to discover of the past.
+The California Historical Society (CHS) worked with the California History-Social Science Project (CHSSP) to create Teaching California, an innovative and free online resource of instructional materials to support the implementation of California’s History-Social Science Framework.
+Funded by a grant from the California Department of Education and made for teachers in classrooms across the state, this program is designed to improve student reading, writing, and critical thinking, while inspiring them to discover the past.

 The inspiration for Teaching California came from K-12 teachers who were excited by the changes brought on by the new Framework (adopted by the State Board of Education in 2016), but lacked the appropriate resources to implement its instructional approach within the curriculum.
 Needed resources included more access to engaging and relevant primary sources, organized to specifically (and easily) address the inquiry-based instructional model the Framework outlines.
 At the same time, CHS was looking for ways to increase the access and use of our vast California archival resources in the classroom.